waterdrops0/nouncillors-contracts/README.md

 ## Project Status

 This project is currently in the development stage.
-Future updates will include enhanced security features and an expanded test suite.
+Feel free to fork the repository, submit pull requests, or open issues to discuss

 Contributions and suggestions are welcome!